rancher/elemental-docs/versioned_docs/version-1.6/authentication.md

 :::warning
 The only secure and officially supported **authentication** method in Elemental is the default one, based on TPM attestation.
-The TPM alternatives can be used for demo purposes or local deployments but are not reccomended for production use as the onboarding machines identity is not securely verified.
+The TPM alternatives can be used for demo purposes or local deployments but are not recommended for production use as the onboarding machines identity is not securely verified.
 :::

 ### TPM emulation